0LNetworkCommunity/documentation/docs/archive/proposals/Spring_Forward .md

 To tackle the first issue, we are implementing a new approach to validator set selection.
 At the launch of the network, validators were entitled to invite whomever they chose to join the validator set.
 The system had no checks in place, other than a rate limit on how frequently invitations could be issued.
 We initially counted on social pressure and common sense to guide our validators to select individuals or organizations who were able to manage their nodes to a professional level, and who would respect system requirements.

 Unfortunately, we now have experience showing that a more rigorous approach is needed.
-Indeed, the initial failures that began the cascade that led to the most recent network halt occurred first with the nodes that were under\-provisioned and not in line with our published system requirements.
+Indeed, the initial failures that began the cascade that led to the most recent network halt occurred first with the nodes that were under-provisioned and not in line with our published system requirements.
 Those failures were then complicated by many of those validators failing to be responsive to their machines and take remedial steps to recover from the failure.